ipums/ipumsr/cran-comments.md

 ## Purpose of release
-This release fixes one bug and refactors the code used to create `labelled` vectors.
+This release adds functions to the interact with the new IPUMS API.

 ## Test environments
-* local Windows, R 4.0.2
+* local Windows, R 4.2.0
 * win builder release and devel
 * Windows: R 3.6 and release via GitHub Actions
-* Linux: R 3.5, 3.6, and release via GitHub Actions
+* Linux: R 3.5, oldrel, and release via GitHub Actions
 * MacOS: R release and devel via GitHub Actions

 ## R CMD check results